 Perhaps the most difficult part of oral argument is segueing gracefully back into your argument after a question has taken you further down your outline or off on a tangent.
 Let’s say you had two issues—liability and damages—and halfway through your discussion of liability, the judge asked you a question about damages.
 Should you try to return to the place in your outline on damages?

 I think the better practice is to finish talking about the issue the judge is asking about, then return to other issues if time allows.
 In other words, if the judge takes you to damages, discuss the rest of your points on damages.
-First, because you will probably get more questions about it, since it was obviously more of a concern to your judge.
+First, because you will probably get more questions about it because since it was obviously more of a concern to your judge.
 Second, because skipping around a lot just gets confusing.

 So, for example, you might finish up answering a question about back pay, then say “Similarly, plaintiff’s calculations of front pay are grossly exaggerated due to two erroneous assumptions ….”
 After you finish, go back “up” your outline to the question of vicarious liability.
 Assuming you located the question on your roadmap in the first place, this will flow better and result in a more cohesive presentation, even with the interruptions.